 The Nevada Legislature is now in the interim period between legislative sessions; the 81st Session of the Nevada Legislature convenes February 1, 2021.

-The third meeting of the Committee to Conduct an Interim Study of the Requirements for Reapportionment and Redistricting, will be held on Thursday, August 27, 2020.
+The fourth meeting of the Committee to Conduct an Interim Study of the Requirements for Reapportionment and Redistricting, will be held on Tuesday, October 20, 2020.
 For more information about previous meetings, please visit the committee's meetings page.

 Wednesday, April 1st, 2020

 Oct 2020 - Nov 2020

 Tuesday, October 20th, 2020

 General election; Last election held under 2011-cycle districts

 The statutory deadline to provide census data to Nevada